schwaberdoodles/SonanceWeb/README.md

 ##Notes

 * Communication with the sonance device is accomplished using the pyserial tcp_serial_redirect capability.
 SonanceWeb uses a TCP socket to communicate with pyserial.
-# SonanceWeb